Crafting the Perfect UI Design for Your Website

 Many businesses and organizations, as well as web design agencies, have adopted these standards and incorporated at least some of them into their web design protocol.
 Some have even developed their own set of specific web design standards.

 One example is the United States Federal Government.
-Their set of web standards is used by every federal government-owned website.
+Every federal government-owned website uses its set of web standards.
 By creating these universal UI design standards, they are ensuring all of their websites are intuitive and cohesive to visitors.
 Additionally, it ensures certain web requirements such as Americans with Disabilities Act (ADA) compliance are met.

-Of course, the US Federal Government is a very large operation, and it made sense for them to invest resources into developing their very own set of standards.
-Truth is most companies won’t need to develop their own comprehensive set of standards.
+Of course, the US Federal Government is a very large operation, and it made sense for them to invest resources into developing their standards.
+Most companies won’t need to develop their own comprehensive set of standards.

 FURTHER READING: Web Design Standards: Guidelines for Consistency